SpencerJDennis/age-calculator/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_{A backend program with multiple functions that will calculate the age of users input based on the planet chosen.
+There are functions that will give you the years left a person has to live or how many left they have to live on each planet.}_

 ## Setup/Installation Requirements

 * Tested on Node 16.16.0

-* clone with `git clone https://github.com/doublespoiler/epicodus-env`
+* clone with `git clone hhttps://github.com/SpencerJDennis/age-calculator`
 * install packages with `$ npm install`
 * edit your tests in __tests__ folder
 * edit your source code in src folder